Make Your Course Accessible

 Tools and Resources

 Recommendation: For simple, inline equations (e.g., a + b = c), you can use regular text in the PDF.
-However, direct interactive MathML within PDFs, where users can select and navigate parts of an equation like in a web browser, is not natively supported by the PDF standard.
+However, direct interactive MathML within PDFs, where users can select and navigate parts of an equation, is currently not natively supported Adobe Acrobat.

 Tools and Resources